HikmaMuneer/File_Splitter/supabase/functions/analyze-pdf-invoice/README.md

 ## Integration with PDF Splitter

-This function can be used in conjunction with your PDF splitter service to:
+This function works perfectly with your PDF splitter service:

 1. First analyze the PDF to identify invoice boundaries
 2. Generate splitting instructions based on the analysis